 It’s difficult to kill a stink bug without making them stink.
 Special traps and bug sprays can eliminate these pests while minimizing the scent, but it’s hard to completely promise a scent-free kill.
 The best way to get rid of them is to wait until they’re near a window or door and sneak up on them, then quickly sweep them outside.
 They’re usually trying to get outside anyways!
 Vacuuming them up is easy and usually won’t stink up your home, but it can make the vacuum smell for some time.

 The foul scent of a stink bug scent can linger for hours or even days depending on the circumstances.
 There are many simple remedies to get rid of the scent, such as soaking a cotton ball with lemon or peppermint and leaving it out.
 You can also try odor-control products available in stores.

 Are Stink Bugs Harmful to Humans?

 Stink bugs can’t cause physical harm to humans (they don’t bite or sting).
 However, they can be quite a nuisance with their putrid smell as well as their tendency to destroy both indoor and outdoor plants.

 If you seem to have issues with stink bugs in your home or garden, there are a few tips you can follow to keep them away.
 You should inspect the outside of your home carefully by looking for any cracks around windows or doors (if you find any, they can be sealed with caulk).
 You should also seal holes around pipes and cables that lead into your home.
 Make sure attics, crawl space vents, and windows are properly screened.

 Have you noticed a strange influx of stink bugs in your home or destroying your garden?
 If you’ve tried traps and sprays to get rid of them without luck, it might be time to call in a professional.
-Aptive Environmental provides child-friendly and pet-friendly pest solutions.
-We ensure the bugs go away and stay away – we’re so confident in our service, we will come back for free if the pest infestation comes back.
+Aptive Environmental provides professional and effective pest solutions.
+We ensure the bugs go away and stay away – we’re so confident in our service, we will come back at no additional cost if the pest infestation comes back.